BaitHam-33/BaitHam/README.md

 and control the database, edit objects, create objects and delete them.
 The manger creates the tasks for the volunteers to see.

 #### Environment:
-  the code was devloped on pycharm, the framework is django 4.0.0, most of the code is python, but we have some html and css code
+  the code was devloped on pycharm, the framework is django 4.0.0, most of the code is python, but we have some html and css code.
+  Database: SQlite3

 #### How to run:

 ```